oliver6596/oliver-level-design-test-template/README.md

 <img width="1927" height="694" alt="Frame 6" src="https://github.com/user-attachments/assets/78fc582d-1177-4216-8d5b-d9c05a5494b8" />

-# Scene
+# PC Scene
-Inside the project the `Playground` scene is setup with a basic environment and a first person character controller.
+Inside the project the `Playground` scene is setup with a basic environment and a first person character controller for testing on PC.
+This template does NOT include VR support.

 <img width="413" height="239" alt="scene" src="https://github.com/user-attachments/assets/910434cb-32fd-42a5-a69b-72e229a6d82a" />